glouis/Laima-Discord-Bot/README.md

     &draft table 4 5 6

 ### Lang
 Allow to change the language used on the server or in a channel.
 Takes two parameters.
 First is to precise where you want to change the language (channel or server).
-Second is to indicate which language you want to use (available: en, fr) ; use 0 for a channel to make it use the language of the server.
+Second is to indicate which language you want to use (available: en, fr, es) ; use 0 for a channel to make it use the language of the server.

     &lang server fr